braineo/zeplin-qml-extension/README.md

 QML name space of style guide.
 A prefix to color names etc.

+#### ARGB hex color format

+Display hex colors in ARGB format with the alpha value as the first tuple (instead of the default Zeplin format with alpha last)

 #### Text i18n option

 If enabled, will wrap text into `qsTr('text')` or `qsTrId('text-id')`